 How Aid Works

-If you are an orphan, a ward of the court, at least 25 years old, or have an extremely adverse home situation, we will treat you as an independent student for purposes of Stanford scholarship eligibility.
+If you are an orphan, a ward of the court, or have an extremely adverse home situation, we will treat you as an independent student for purposes of Stanford scholarship eligibility.
 This means that we will not expect you to provide parental financial information as part of your aid application.
+If you are at least 25 years old and financially independent for the past year, your parental financial information requirement may be waived.
 Otherwise, your parents will be expected to share with you the primary responsibility for meeting your educational expenses.

 The following circumstances are not sufficient basis for you to be treated as an independent student for purposes of institutional scholarship eligibility: